Snake Plant Care

 I have learned quite a bit about Sansevieria over the last year and I am so excited to share some of the important care tips I’ve found out about them.

-How to care for Snake Plants:
+How to care for Snake Plants

 Snake Plant Pot

 Sansevieria are evergreen perennials that can grow anywhere from eight inches to 12 feet high.
-Their leaves are more stiff, broad and upright than many typical indoor houseplants.
-Their leaves come in a variety of green, yellow and white patterns.
-And they are most known for being able to survive in some of the worst growing conditions.
+Their leaves are more stiff, broad and upright than many typical indoor houseplants and come in a variety of green, yellow and white patterns.

 If you love plants like me or are wanting to become a better #plantlady, then you definitely need to check out my indoor houseplant care ebook, Happy Houseplants!